MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/avocado-toast.md

 ## Instructions:
 - Prep
-    1. To a medium thermos, fill with hot water and set to the side.
+    1. To a thermos, fill with hot water and set to the side.
     1. To a large pot add water and bring to a boil.
 - Hollandaise
     1. To a medium metal bowl, add egg yolks.
 Beat until consistent and fluffy.
     1. Add lemon juice and dijon mustard to bowl.
 Mix until combined.
     1. Melt butter in a skillet.
 Once butter is melted, gently drizzle it into the egg yolk mixture while stirring.
 The end result should be a creamy, homogenous emulsion.
     1. Hover bowl over the pot of boiling water while stirring to further cook the hollandaise.
 Heat while mixing until the sauce is the desired thickness.
     1. After the hollandaise has reached the desired doneness, empty the hot water from the thermos into the sink and add the hollandaise to the thermos.
-Seal and set to the side.
+Seal and set to the side.{{< super "1" >}}
 - Avocado mix
     1. Peel and deseed avocado.
 Add them to a bowl and mash until creamy and consistent.
     1. Add lime juice.
 Stir until combined.